skydive-project/skydive.network/blog/secadvisor.md

 Via the Skydive WebUI setup captures and generate traffic which should result in the secadvisor pipeline sending flows to the ObjectStore.

-To connect to the GUI, open a web browZer to the address of the Skydive analyzer at port 8082.
+To connect to the GUI, open a web browzer to the address of the Skydive analyzer at port 8082.
 If running the browzer on the same machine as the analyzer, then connect to localhost:8082.
 You should see the topology of your network, perhaps something like the following image.

 <p class="center">